Regular foot care in zoo elephants:

 Definition

-Regular foot care means the functional trimming of an elephants distal limb in order to avoid overgrowth of the corresponding structures (nail, pad, cuticle).
+Regular foot care means the functional trimming of an elephant's distal limb to prevent overgrowth of its key structures, including nail, pad, and cuticle).

 Aims

-Avoid overgrowth and prevent subsequent alterations.
-Keep the foot structures in physiological shape in order to ensure the foots physiological function (in particular physiological weight bearing and distribution).
+Prevent overgrowth and the resulting changes.
+Maintain the foot structures in their physiological shape to support normal function, especially proper weight bearing and distribution).

 Figure 1.
 Conditions to be avoided through regular foot care: